-As the Managing Editor for Global Voices, I explore new ways, formats and technologies to tell stories grounded in local knowledge aimed at a global audience.
+As the Managing Editor for Global Voices, I explore new ways and technologies to tell stories grounded in local knowledge and aimed at a global audience.
 I first started in GV in 2015 as a writer and translator, when I was living in Beijing.
 Now I enjoy writing, editing, training, and launching new projects.
 I am also the Francophone Sub Editor for GV and work on Francophone Africa.

 Having grown up in Tashkent and Odesa, and lived mostly in Central and Eastern Europe, the South Caucasus, Central Asia, the Himalayan region and East Asia, I write about those regions with a particular focus on identity and historical memory, minority groups, arts and culture, language, and less known cross-regional cultural influences.
-I often teach on-line about media and culture-related issues, and have a passion for literary translation, also acting as Editor at Large for Central Asia at Asymptote Journal.
+I often teach online about media and culture-related issues.

 Latest posts by Filip Noubel

 The Iranian LGBTQ+ community is kept invisible by the Iranian opposition, but a US LGBTQ+ award to exile Crown Prince Reza Pahlavi seems to signify changes in attitudes.

 What can Taiwan learn from Ukraine?
 Interview with disinformation and civil defense expert Puma Shen

 Can Taiwan learn from Ukraine as it faces military threats from China?
 Global Voices interviewed Puma Shen, a Taiwanese disinformation expert after his first visit to Ukraine in September.

 One year after the Ürümqi fire that kicked off protests across China: Interview with Uyghur activist Rushan Abbas